-Seal any stains from water, smoke, ink, etc. on the walls and trim moldings using a primer-sealer to liberally coat them.
-Also prime all the joint compound on the wall repairs using a latex primer or flat latex paint.
-If you're using flat latex for your finish you can use it to prime the patches and save yourself a bit of work.
-If you're using semi-gloss or another shiny paint you'll need to stick with a flat primer because joint compound will burn through shiny coatings causing flashing in the finish.
+After these areas have been repaired, prime all the patches using a latex primer or flat latex paint.
+If you're using flat latex for your finish, you can use it to prime the patches and save yourself a bit of work.
+If you're using semi-gloss or another shiny paint, you'll need to stick with a flat primer because the joint compound used for repairs will burn through shiny coatings causing flashing in the finish.

 If the holes in the trim are smaller than a quarter inch, which is usually the case with nail holes, you can use painter's putty to quickly fill them.
-The putty requires just one application and doesn't need priming making it a much easier solution for holes in wood trim.
+The putty requires just one application and doesn't need priming, making it a much easier solution for holes in wood trim.

 To use this method roll a small, one inch ball of putty back and forth in your hand until it is soft and no longer sticky.
 You may need to add a bit of whiting to it to absorb the excess oil and make the putty more manageable.

 When you're ready, use your finger to press the putty ball into a nail hole and hold it there.
 Slide a putty knife blade, in an upward motion, between your finger and the molding to cut the putty off flush with the surface.
 Press hard while doing this to fill the hole completely and get a smooth finish.